Skip to main content

 Batten School

-William & Mary's Batten School of Coastal & Marine Sciences at VIMS is a preeminent graduate school, providing a world-class education in coastal and marine sciences.
+William & Mary's Batten School of Coastal & Marine Sciences is a preeminent graduate school, providing a world-class education in coastal and marine sciences.
 M.A., M.S., and Ph.D. programs prepare students to address societal and global challenges in estuarine, coastal and marine systems.
-Opportunities also exist for undergraduate students, who can conduct hands-on research and minor in Marine Science through a collaboration with Arts & Sciences at William & Mary.
+At the undergraduate level, students in the new coastal and marine sciences major receive full tuition support through The R. Todd Stravitz Scholars Program.
+A minor in Marine Science is also available through a collaboration with Arts & Sciences at William & Mary.

 Learn More